tangodata/awesome-tango/README.md

-# awesome-tango
+# An awesome List of Tango links
-An awesome List of Tango links
+Since many of the tango directories available online are obsolete, we compile yet another list ... but hopefully this will be more current (2018)

 ## LOCAL